Eight planets found orbiting distant star, NASA says

 Researchers had known that seven planets were orbiting the star.
 But Google Artificial Intelligence -- which enables computers to "learn" -- looked at archival data obtained by NASA's planet-hunting Kepler telescope and uncovered the eighth planet.

 Christopher Shallue, senior software engineer at Google AI in California, and Andrew Vanderburg, astronomer and NASA Sagan Postdoctoral Fellow at the University of Texas, Austin, trained a computer how to differentiate between images of cats and dogs.

 They refined their approach to identify exoplanets in Kepler data based on the change in light when a planet passed in front of its star.
+The neural network learned to identify these by using signals that had been vetted and confirmed in Kepler's planet catalog.
+Ninety-six percent of the time, it was accurate.

+Since launching in 2009, Kepler has watched more than 150,000 stars in one part of the sky to determine exoplanet candidates, based on the slight dimming of stars as potential planets pass across them.
+Kepler gathered a dataset of 35,000 possible signals indicating planets.
+In order to help find weaker signals of potential planets that researchers had missed, the neural network was trained to look for weak signals in star systems that were known to support multiple planets.

 "The Kepler-90 star system is like a mini version of our solar system.
 You have small planets inside and big planets outside, but everything is scrunched in much closer," Vanderburg said.